srl-labs/containerlab/docs/manual/shared-sockets.md

         - tcp/57400  # tcp port 57400 will be exposed
 ```

-The `share` section holds a list of `<type>/<port-number>` pairs, where `type` must be one of the supported mysocket.io socket type[^2] - http/https/tls/tcp.
+The `share` section holds a list of `<type>/<port-number>` strings, where `type` must be one of the supported mysocket.io socket type[^2] - http/https/tls/tcp.
 Every type/port combination will be exposed via its own private tunnel.

 !!!note
     For a single account the following maximum number of tunnels is set:
       * tcp based tunnels - 5
       * http based tunnels - 10
+    If >5 tcp tunnels is required users should launch a VM in a lab, expose it's SSH service and use this VM as a jumpbox for other TCP services.

 ## Add mysocketio node
-Containerlab integrates with mysocket.io service by leveraging its client, packaged in a container format.
-In order for the sockets indicated in `share` block to be exposed, a user needs to add a node of `mysocketio` kind to the topology.
-Considering the example above, the full topology will look like:
+Containerlab integrates with mysocket.io service by leveraging it's client application packaged in a container format.
+In order for the sockets indicated in the `share` block to be exposed, a user needs to add a node of `mysocketio` kind to the topology.
+Augmenting the topology we used above, the full topology file will look like:

 ```yaml
 name: demo